- 0.02 → 0.61 Cohen's Kappa — LLM judge calibration from near-random to near-human agreement

 # - Add clarifying criteria for ambiguous cases

-# - Add few-shot examples from disagreements (human = ground truth)
+# - Add few-shot examples where human label is the ground truth

 # - Adjust rubric language to match human intuitions